onap/cps/docs/cps-path.rst

 **Limitations**
   - Absolute paths must start with the top element (data node) as per the model tree.
   - Each list reference must include a valid instance reference to the key for that list.
 Except when it is the last element.
-  - The Absolute path to list with integer key will not work.
-It needs to be surrounded with a single quote ([@code='1']) as if it is a string.
-This will be fixed in `CPS-961 <https://jira.onap.org/browse/CPS-961>`_

 descendant-path
 ---------------